LynnDemarest/NodeExpressAPI/README.md

-# Nodejs API using Express
+# Nodejs Web Pages and APIs using Express and EJS

 This little test project creates a node.js app that illustrates several node.js (v14.16.0) features.